Suzanne

 property portfolios of a select number of sophisticated clients.

-plays period woodwinds with the Baroque ensemble Divertimenti, and also serves on the Boards of several non-profit organizations in the San Franciso Bay Area.
+She plays period woodwinds with the Baroque ensemble Divertimenti, and also has or presently serves on the Boards of various non-profit organizations in the San Franciso Bay Area.